 If your landlord stops paying the mortgage, foreclosure proceedings may begin.
 Some state and local laws may offer protections for renters in the foreclosure process.
-More information about landlord-tenant laws in your state is available here and a summary of state and local tenant protections from foreclosure is available here.
+More information about is available as well as a .

 Be aware of the following:

 - Look for notices.
 If notices of a possible foreclosure are delivered to or posted on your property, contact the sender right away and let them know that you are a tenant.
 You should also contact your landlord.

 - Ask questions.
 You may get confusing information from your landlord about the foreclosure.
 For example, the landlord may ask you to prepay your rent in violation of your lease or rental agreement.
 Your landlord may also tell you that the foreclosure is a mistake, or say that the problem has been resolved.
 To be sure, check with the office where deeds are recorded in the county where the property is located.
 Land records, auditor, recorder, or assessor are names commonly used to describe the office where a foreclosure notice or other document (often called a lis pendens) has been recorded.
 You may also want to check court filings against your landlord.

 - Know Your Rights.
 During the foreclosure process, you need to know what your options are under your .
 They can vary greatly from state to state.
 In order to decide what to do, you may want to know:

 You may be able to get some of this information by calling the local courthouse.